l3-hpc/visit-scripts/README.md

 # visit-scripts
-VisIt scripts developed for FVCOM and SCHISM
+VisIt scripts originally developed for FVCOM and SCHISM.
+See [Vist Tutorial Playlist](Win10.md)

-There are two types of scripts in the repo: start scripts and batch scripts.
+There are three main types of scripts in the repo: start scripts, batch scripts, and movie (ffmpeg) scripts.

-**Start scripts**
+## Start scripts

 The main purpose of a start script is to set up the environment so you can launch your favorite plot without having to click a bunch of stuff in the GUI.